ans-group/docs.ukfast.co.uk/source/Domains/safedns/recordtypes.md

 * SPF (Sender Policy Framework) Record:

-SPF records are designed to prevent spammers from spoofing emails from your domain by providing you with a statement confirming which servers are authorised to send email on your domain’s behalf.
+SPF records are designed to prevent spammers from spoofing emails from your domain by providing you with a statement confirming which servers are authorised to send email on your domain's behalf.

 * SRV (Service) Record